 Still haven’t decided?
 Fear not.
-We have a Jasmine Tea for everyone, so let’s explore the choices together and see which one appeals most to you:
+We have a Jasmine Tea for everyone.
+Let’s explore the choices together and see which one appeals most to you:

-Jasmine Tea with Flowers: A blend that looks as good as it tastes, our Jasmine Tea with Flowers is another Green Tea containing actual jasmine flowers, which not only serve as pretty additions, but also strengthen the ever-present taste of delicate Jasmine.
+This indulgent blend looks as good as it tastes.
+Jasmine Tea with Flowers is another Green Tea containing actual jasmine flowers.
+These not only serve as pretty additions but also strengthen the ever-present taste of delicate Jasmine.

-Jasmine Lily Tea Flower: Be enchanted with Jasmine Lily Tea Flower, a beverage that quite literally unfurls before your eyes.
-With a beautiful red flower and a delicate scent of jasmine, this incredible brew is like a show in a teapot!
-What more could you possibly want?
+Be enchanted with Jasmine Lily Tea Flower, a beverage that quite literally unfurls before your eyes.
+With a beautiful red flower and a delicate scent of jasmine, this incredible brew is essentially a performance in a teapot!

 But how?
 Flowering Tea, also known as “Treasure Tea” or “Blooming Tea”, is a carefully handmade creation.
 Workers dry the flowers used in its making.
 They then place these flowers within a delicate layer of sewn White Tea stylised into ball-shapes.
 When brewed in hot water, our Jasmine Lily Tea Flower showcases all that is beautiful with this infusion.